tonytsheng/DBHUB/ORA/ON_EC2/readme.md

 - The biggest increase in performance was setting filesystemio_options.
 Adjusting shared pool had non-intuitive results.
 Surprisingly, pinning user tables to the smart flash cache resulted in a slight performance decrease.
 - For all of these tests, user data was placed on EBS volumes.
 Placing user data on instance store volumes should provide even more performance and would be a good follow up test, as long as the production implementation included a level of resilience such as a standby with Oracle Data Guard, for example.
 - Although not tested, Automatic Memory Management and adjusting the PGA could be worthwile follow up tests.
+- Use a size large enough for the EBS volumes to get that max IOPS.